-This curious furniture collection is more than just a formal aesthetic exercise – chairs and tables become the creative foil for exploring natural processes over time, at least in an abstract way, such as formation and erosion.
+This curious custom carved wooden furniture collection is more than just a formal aesthetic exercise – chairs and tables become the creative foil for exploring natural processes over time, at least in an abstract way, such as formation and erosion.

 The dining table twists, turns and unravels under the influence of invisible forces, like wind or a winding river.
 The chairs are symmetrical but still convey the sense of being worn smooth over time like sun-bleached animal bones.